brigadecore/brigade/docs/content/topics/releasing.md

   - /topics/releasing.md
 ---

-# Releasing Brigade 2

-Releasing Brigade 2 is, generally speaking, easy, and mostly automated.
+Releasing Brigade is, generally speaking, easy, and mostly automated.
 Some complications are introduced in the _rare_ event that the API version supported by the server is changing.